Today we will look at a case study, in which we applied Ematik Ready to treat a surgical wound from the removal of a tumor mass.

 The part was then bandaged using a breathable bandage made of cotton, polyamide and viscose, applying a semi-compressive and breathable bandage.

-The patient was kept in an Elizabethan collar until day 5, at which time it was unravelled to check the state of absorption of the patch and the condition of the lesion.
+The patient was maintained with an Elizabethan collar until day 5, whene it was unravelled to check the state of absorption of the patch and the condition of the wound.